Clinelly/CI_PP2_Rock_Paper_Scissors/README.md

 The W3C CSS Validation tool was used to check the validity of the CSS code used for the website.
 No errors or warnings were returned.

+### JS Validation
+JSHint was used to check validity of the JavaScript code used for the website.

 ### Accessibility